Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 It is important to consider the life cycle of each of these components, if you want to deploy these items individually or via separate executions, then please see the Brownfield Deployment section.

-The [AVS Single Region](AVS-Landing-Zone/SingleRegion) template provides a complete AVS landing zone reference implementation within a single template.
+The [AVS Green Field](AVS-Landing-Zone/GreenField) template provides a complete AVS landing zone reference implementation within a single template.

 ### Brownfield deployment